-NYC Fraud Lawyer
+NYC Fraud Defense Attorney

-Rates of criminal fraud in New York significantly increased during the last economic downturn and has continued to rise ever since.
+Rates of criminal fraud in New York significantly increased during the last economic downturn and have continued to rise ever since.
 As a result, New York prosecutors have heightened efforts to crack down on NYC fraud crimes, and in their fervor, they have accused many innocent individuals.
 If you have been charged with criminal fraud in NYC, like immigration fraud, it is imperative that you consult with an NYC fraud lawyer immediately.
-The penalties for fraud are severe, and you will need counsel hardened in dealing with difficult prosecutors and who can vigorously argue for your innocence.
+The penalties for fraud are severe, and you will need counsel hardened in dealing with difficult prosecutors who can vigorously argue for your innocence.

 Proving Criminal Fraud In NYC

 Generally, criminal fraud includes deceptive conduct where an individual tries to gain some financial advantage over another through deceit or misrepresentation.
 The exact elements of fraud may vary depending upon the specific allegations; however, the general elements that New York City prosecutors typically need to show include:

 To prove criminal fraud in NYC, prosecutors will have to show that you made a material misrepresentation of fact.
 The misrepresentation will have to address something of significance and not some minor fact or detail.
 For example, a false address in a bank fraud case may not be material if the address played no part in the bank’s decision.
 However, if you misrepresent your authority to withdraw money, that fact may be deemed material if it directly led to the harmful act.
 Whether a fact is deemed material will depend upon the specific facts of your case.